The method to our madness.

 The Activation Plan.
 It’s the blueprint for everything we do to seed the story, and we think it through thoroughly.
 We look for appropriate situations for having face-to-face conversations without interrupting or intercepting people (which is rude and doesn’t work anyway).
 We also search for the most effective online conversations to join or for opportunities to start our own.

-Identifying, Recruiting and Engaging Influencers.
-An Influencer isn’t one person who’s influential on every topic within their social circle.
+Identifying, Recruiting and Engaging Advocates.
+An Advocate isn’t one person who’s influential on every topic within their social circle.
 (Who wants to hang out with that person?)
-Influencers are all sorts of different people, but they do share at least three characteristics:
+Advocates are all sorts of different people, but they do share at least three characteristics:

 People become influential when they’re really interested, even passionate, about certain things.
-In fact, Influencers self-select according to:
+In fact, Advocates self-select according to:

-Once Influencers internalize the story, they start sharing it.
+Once Advocates internalize the story, they start sharing it.
 Word spreads like wild fire.

-We stay in touch with our first group of Influencers, so we can share more information and keep them engaged in your brand story line.
-Of course we’re always looking for new Influencers in other pockets within our geographies so we can move to new areas.
+We stay in touch with our first group of Advocates, so we can share more information and keep them engaged in your brand story line.
+Of course we’re always looking for new Advocates in other pockets within our geographies so we can move to new areas.

 The delivery stage is where the rubber meets the road.
 In fact, Fizz has more people involved in delivery than any other function in the office.